UniversalDependencies/docs/_cs-overview/specific-syntax.md

 auxpass:reflex(said, is)
 ~~~

-Finally there are inherently reflexive verbs, i.e. the verb always occurs with a reflexive
+There are inherently reflexive verbs, i.e. the verb always occurs with a reflexive
 prounoun, and the pronoun cannot be replaced by a non-reflexive pronoun or any other nominal.

 With these verbs, the reflexive pronoun is attached as [cs-dep/expl]().